ddroid/playproject/doc/state/state-usage.md

 ## Fallbacks

 Modules and instances are entities created to have their behavior dictated by the input data.
-The fallback system is designed to manage this data, allowing each entity (module or instance) to inherit or override functionality from a parent.
+The fallback system is designed to manage this data, allowing each node (module or instance) to inherit or override functionality from a parent.
 This system supports multiple levels of overrides and fallbacks, with constraints on how IDs are used to uniquely identify each sub-instance within a hierarchy.
 Moreover, it makes sure that the website never reaches a situation where entities have no data to be guided.

 **Rules**:
-- Each entity (module/instance) has a unique ID in a component except for ID `0`.
+- Each node (module/instance) has a unique ID in a component except for ID `0`.
 - ID `0` is reserved for the root module/instance and is responsible for managing the primary state and possible sub-instances `subs`.
 - Sub-instances use IDs `n`, which needs to be unique within the fallbacks inside a component.
 - Fallbacks allow for cascading behavior, where higher-level modules or instances can define behaviors or structures which can override default behaviors of lower-level elements.